I Am More Than a Wolf Whistle: Reception and response

+The New York Times writer Charles M. Blow criticized the memoir for its lack of redeeming nature from Donham.

-The book received an overwhelmingly negative response, with a number of writers and historians noting the inconsistencies, historical revisionism, and lack of contrition by Donham.
-Jerry Mitchell from the Mississippi Center For Investigative Reporting noted a number of inconsistencies in the book, writing in his article for The Boston Globe that Donham's claims contradicted earlier statements she had made, as well as those of other witnesses.
-He also stated that Donham "conjures the 'black beast rapist' mythology" in describing the 14 year-old Till as a "man" who appeared in his "late teens or early 20s".
+I Am More than a Wolf Whistle received an overwhelmingly negative response, with a number of writers and historians noting the inconsistencies, historical revisionism, and lack of contrition by Donham.
+Jerry Mitchell from the Mississippi Center for Investigative Reporting noted a number of inconsistencies in the book, writing in his article for The Boston Globe that Donham's claims contradicted earlier statements she had made, as well as those of other witnesses.
+He also stated that Donham "conjures the 'black beast rapist' mythology" in describing the 14-year-old Till as a "man" who appeared in his "late teens or early 20s".

-Natasha Decker from MadameNoire said the memoir contained "shocking new information... but not one of thorough confession, self-accountability, or guilt."
+Natasha Decker from MadameNoire considered I Am More than a Wolf Whistle to contain "shocking new information... but not one of thorough confession, self-accountability, or guilt."
 Author and historian Chris Benson, who co-wrote the book A Few Days Full of Trouble on Till's lynching, said Donham's book has "several key contradictions" and the public will likely be "outraged" by her unrepentance.
-NewsOne's Patton described Donham as 'racist' and additionally wrote:

-[The book] is a work of hagiography designed to absolve herself of culpability in the lynching of a child.
-At its core, it is full of lies as well as offensive tropes about Black people, especially Black children, who are depicted as amounting to pets or mascots who eventually become threats.
+NewsOne's Patton described Donham as 'racist' and characterized the book as a hagiography attempt by avoiding responsibility for Till's lynching.
+Patton also criticized the book's portrayal of Black people, particularly Black children, in which she described as relying on offensive racial tropes.

-Filmmaker Keith Beauchamp, who directed the documentary The Untold Story of Emmett Louis Till, said "I'm totally disturbed and outraged by what I've read.
-This so-called memoir gives us further proof of Carolyn Bryant's culpability in the kidnapping and murder of Emmett Till."
+Filmmaker Keith Beauchamp, director of the documentary The Untold Story of Emmett Louis Till (2005), said he was "totally disturbed and outraged" by what he read, arguing that I Am More than a Wolf Whistle provided further evidence of what he described as Donham's culpability in Till's kidnapping and murder.
 Online magazine Bossip wrote the book was a "malevolent manifesto" and called for Donham to be jailed.
 Journalist Charles M. Blow wrote an op-ed for the New York Times in which he lambasted Donham and the memoir, writing, "She has failed at every turn to offer a redeeming word or action for the boy's murder and her part in it.
 The words we've seen in this memoir don't cut it."

 Aftermath

 Shortly after the memoir was leaked, an attempt was made to indict Donham on charges of kidnapping and manslaughter.
-On August 9, 2022, after hearing more than seven hours of testimony from investigators and witnesses, a grand jury in Mississippi declined to indict Donham, who died on April 25, 2023.
+On August 9, 2022, after hearing more than seven hours of testimony from investigators and witnesses, a grand jury in Mississippi declined to indict Donham, who died on April 25, 2023, at 88 years old.